Bearer/bearer/docs/explanations/workflow.md

 ## Advanced concepts

-Now that you have an understand of the CLI workflow, let's look at the concepts of data flow analysis, control flow analysis, and type analysis.
+Now that you have an understanding of the CLI workflow, let's look at the concepts of data flow analysis, control flow analysis, and type analysis.

 ![CLI flow diagram](/assets/img/cli-flow-diagram.jpg)